yangao07/LAMSA/README.md

                             considered as alternative alignments.
 Moreover, if the score of an alternative alignment is less than half of the best alignment, it will not be output.
 [10]
     -g --gap-split [INT]    Minimum length of gap that causes a split-alignment.
-A insertion of deletion longer than -g bp will cause two split alignment records as it is considered as a SV event.
-[100]
-    -S --soft-clip          Use soft clipping for supplementary alignment.
+To avoid generating insertion(I) or deletion(D) longer than -g bp in the SAM cigar.
+[100] -S --soft-clip          Use soft clipping for supplementary alignment.
 It is strongly recommended to turn off this option to reduce the redundancy of output when mapping relatively long reads. [false]